karaKaan/karaKaan/README.md

 ### Hi there, I am Kaan 👋
 <img src="img/Frame.svg">

-## 🌱 News about me
-🔭 I’m currently working on my Bachelor Thesis, which provides a SaaS for the optimal real estate search<br>
-📖 I’m currently learning PERN-Stack, Sass, React-native, Responsive Design <br>
 ⚡ Fun fact: I am a Coffee-drinker and a Cat Person

 ## 💬 Connect with me